The Records Division serves as the central point of contact for the Police Department consisting of a Supervisor and two Records Specialists.

 The Chaplaincy Program is more than just an employee assistance program to respond to needs.
 Chaplains exercise a positive “ministry of presence” by personally visiting members of the department on their job sites, attending training sessions and organizational functions with them, and – from time to time – being called out to accidents and crime scenes.
 They also visit in homes and hospital rooms when invited to do so.

-The Professional Standards Division consists of one Lieutenant, one Training Sergeant and one PSD Investigator.
-This bureau is responsible for recruiting, hiring, promotional processes, training, policy development, background investigations, internal affairs complaints, Use of Force Reviews and employee commendations.
+The Professional Standards Division consists of one Lieutenant and one PSD Investigator.
+This bureau is responsible for recruiting, hiring, promotional processes, policy development, background investigations, internal affairs complaints, Use of Force Reviews and employee commendations.

 Internal Affairs Investigations